Jensen-frontend-19/01-jest/README.md

 # 01-jest
-Simple test cases for functions using Jest.
+Simple test cases and exercises for functions using Jest.

 To run the test cases, type the following in your terminal of choice: